johnmath/johnmath.github.io_old/_posts/2022-02-13-double-descent-testbed.markdown

 <figcaption> Fig 2.
 The Double Descent Curve <\figcaption>

-Because of the two U-shaped curves in the plot of test risk vs model capacity, this phenomenon where the model achieves better generalization as the capacity of the hypothesis class, $\mathcal{H}$, increases is called **the double descent phenomenon**.
+Because of the two U-shaped curves in the plot of test risk vs model capacity, this phenomenon where the model achieves better generalization as the capacity of the hypothesis class, $$\mathcal{H}$$, increases is called **the double descent phenomenon**.

 ## Why We Created the Testbed